Westmont College: Potter's Clay

-Westmont student policy forbids gay marriage and all sex or intimacy outside of heterosexual marriage.
-Students must agree to avoid "homosexual practice" which has at times been understood to forbid not only same-sex sexual activity and relationships but also coming out of the closet.

-There is an "official-unofficial" group for LGBT students called Gradient.
-The group meets in secret to maintain confidentiality.

 Media

-Spark Radio is the official radio station of the college.
+Westmont maintained a radio station named Spark Radio until 2010.

+The Horizon is the on-campus student newspaper.

 Athletics

 The Westmont athletic teams are called the Warriors.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) for most of its sports since the 1986–87 academic year; while its women's swimming team competes in the Pacific Collegiate Swim and Dive Conference (PCSC).

 Westmont competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, soccer, swimming, tennis, track & field and volleyball.

-Move to NCAA Division II

-On July 14, 2022, Westmont College has been notified by the National Collegiate Athletic Association (NCAA) that it has been accepted into the multi-year membership process for Division II, while subsequently joining the Pacific West Conference (PacWest), effective beginning the 2023–24 academic year.
+On July 14, 2022, Westmont College was notified by the National Collegiate Athletic Association (NCAA) that it has been accepted into the multi-year membership process for Division II, while subsequently joining the Pacific West Conference (PacWest), effective beginning the 2023–24 academic year.